OctopusDeploy/docs/docs/administration/sync-instances/index.md

 - Project Groups
 - Server Configuration
     - Teams

+### Required Scaffolding Data

+Required scaffolding data is data that has to exist for a succesful save.

+_However_ the data doesn't have to an exact 1:1 match with the source instance.
+For example, if your deployment process references an external feed with the name of **External Docker Feed**.
+All the instances must have an external feed of **External Docker Feed**, but the URL and credentials used on each instance can be different.
+As long as that feed is there, everything will work.

+The required data is:
+- Infrastructure
+    - Worker Pools
+- Library
+    - Certificates
+    - External Feeds
+    - Lifecycles
+    - Step Templates
+    - Tenant Tags
+- Project Groups
+- Server Configuration
+    - Teams

+### Optional Scaffolding Data

+Optional scaffolding dta is data that doesn't need to exist for a successful save, but it not being there can lead to interesting results.

+For example, if you have one instance with the environments **Development** and **Test** and another instance with **Staging** and **Production**.
+Your deployment process on the first instance has a step scoped to **Test**.
+Should that step be synced over to the other instance?

+## Project Data

 Once that scaffolding data is in place, then you can sync the project over.
 Not all the data in the project should be synced over.
 The project data to sync is: